-Human activities at sea can introduce several forms of energy into the marine environment (e.g. underwater noise, thermal pollution, electromagnetism and artificial light).
+Human activities at sea can introduce several forms of energy into the marine environment (e.g., underwater noise, thermal pollution, electromagnetism and artificial light).
 The increase of energy levels in the seas and oceans due to emissions from human activities has been identified to cause various impacts on the marine ecosystem.

 Underwater noise is addressed at the technical level as a priority in this stage of the Marine Strategy Framework Directive implementation.
 The reason for prioritisation of underwater noise is that over the last century human activities at sea increasingly added artificial sounds to the marine environment and changed the ‘soundscape’ for marine fauna.
 These anthropogenic sounds may be long lasting (continuous noise) or of short duration (impulsive noise).
 Both continuous and impulsive anthropogenic noise have been recognized as a problem with a broad range of negative effects in a variety of marine species (Andre et al., 2011; Williams et al., 2015).